SamsonOso/detecting-occupancy/README.md

       iii.
 Navigate to the Deploy tab

             a.
-For Deployment method, select and connect to Github, search for the name of repository(detecting-occupancy ) cloned in step 1,
-                  Click Connect, to add the repository
+For Deployment method, select and Connect to Github, search for the name of repository(detecting-occupancy) cloned in step 1 and Click Connect, to add the repository

             b.
 Scroll down to Manual deploy at the bottom